xrstf/logstats/README.md

 ## How?

 1. Clone the repository
-2. `make` in `cmd/logstats` to compile the binary.
-Get the required dependencies as needed.
-Sorry, no vendoring yet.
+2. Run `make deps` to fetch the required dependencies.
+3. To build the app, run `make app`.
+For a statically compiled version, run `make static`.
 3. Run it.

 To run, copy the `config.dist.yaml`, adjust to your needs and fire away: